godmar02/2017_Coding_Comp/README.md

-# 2017 Coding Comp Beginners Guide
+# 2017 Coding Comp micro:bit Beginners Guide
 ## Introduction
 This year all teams have been provided with a BBC Microbit and an assorted box of goodies.
 The BBC Microbit is a pocket sized computer that was specially designed to teach students the basics of computer programming.
 It can be connected to a wide array of devices and components, which is why we have given you so many to play around with!